Founder of the Missionaries of the Sacred Heart of Jesus (1850-1917)

 + Mother Cabrini arrived in 1889 and, despite numerous setbacks and opposition from Church and civil leaders, she was able to begin the ministries of teaching and healthcare among the poor, immigrant communities.

-+ In time, Mother Cabrini traveled throughout the United States, as well as Latin and South America, opening schools and hospitals.
++ In the years that followed, Mother Cabrini traveled throughout the United States, as well as Latin and South America, opening schools and hospitals.
 Rome granted the approval for the rule for her community in 1907 and Frances became a naturalized citizen of the United States.

 + Frances Xavier Cabrini died on December 22, 1907, after she collapsed while wrapping Christmas gifts for immigrant children.
 She was canonized in 1946, becoming the first United States citizen to be honored as a saint.
 In 1950, Mother Cabrini was proclaimed patron saint of immigrant peoples.